summernote/summernote/ESOF-docs/Report-2.md

 Another possible scenario is to directly make a [pull-request](https://github.com/summernote/summernote/pull/732) to the `summernote:develop` branch (the default branch) from a develop fork where the new features and/or fixes are clearly described and the official developer team debates and decides if commits are important and have the required quality to include in a release.
 At the moment there are also two useful automatic checks available to make the merge decision: continuous integration tool `Travis-CI` assessment of the merge and also code coverage differential analysis provided by `coverage/coveralls`.

 <a name="SpecificReq"> </a>
-## Specific Requirements and Features (Functional and Non-Functional requirements)
+## Specific Requirements and Features

-#### Functional Requirements:
+### Functional Requirements:

-There are several specific requirements required for the software.
-We have classified them as follows:
+In order to implement a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor, it is very important to provide user with specific requirements and features that make the input provided, readable and realistic for a printable format.
+We can define the behaviour of the software using functional requirements.
+This primarily describes what Summernote can do and what functions Summernote must be able to perform.
+We have classified these functional requirements as follows:

 ##### 1. Interface/User Requirements:

-- Different styles such as quote, text, code and header.
+- The basic toolbar contains options for different styles such as quote, text, code and header.
 All the styles should be able to change amongst themselves easily.
+- Tools like place holder, fontnames are customizable and the toolbar itself is also customisable in javascript.

-- Common formatting tools such as Bold, Italics and Underline can be implemented.
+- Common formatting tools such as Bold, Underline, font face, font color, lists can be implemented in the basic toolbar while more options of formatting can be added externally.

-- Change font face and font color.

-- Options of ordered and unordered lists as well as paragraphs.
+- Different dynamic methods of mouse and keyboard can be implemented.
 - Insert links, images and videos.
 - Editing in full screen mode.
 - Insert and format tables.

-- Feature for automatic code format
+- Feature for automatic code format.

-- Adjustable height and width of the editor in the browser
+- Adjustable height and width of the editor in the browser.
+- Editor can be used using the shortcuts provided in the help menu.
+- A custom button can be implemented with different options on clicking.

 ##### 2. System Requirements:

 - The editor should be compatible with the most widely used browsers like Google Chrome, Mozilla Firefox, Internet Explorer and Safari in their latest versions.

-- Easily switch between text, quotes and code style formats

-- Readily available plugins for javascript and CSS.
+- There must be plugins available for javascript and CSS.

-- //More about plugins

 ##### 3. Business Requirements